-12.7.1 Financial reports for the IJB will be prepared by the Chief Finance Officer of the IJB.
-The format and frequency of the reports shall be agreed by the Parties and the IJB, but will be at least on a quarterly basis.
-The Director of Finance of NHS Grampian and the Section 95 Officer of the Council will work with the Chief Finance Officer of the IJB to ensure that the information that is required to produce such reports can be provided.
+- 12.7.1 Financial reports for the IJB will be prepared by the Chief Finance Officer of the IJB.
+The format and frequency of the reports shall be agreed by the Parties and the IJB but will be at least on a quarterly basis.
+The Director of Finance of NHS Grampian and the Section 95 Officer of the Council will work with the Chief Finance Officer of the IJB to ensure that the information that is required to produce such reports can be provided. - 12.7.2 To assist with the above the Parties will provide information to the Chief Finance Officer of the IJB regarding costs incurred by them on a quarterly basis for services directly managed by the IJB.
+Similarly, NHS

-- 12.7.2 To assist with the above the Parties will provide information to the Chief Finance Officer of the IJB regarding costs incurred by them on a monthly basis for services directly managed by the IJB.
-Similarly, NHS Grampian will provide the IJB with information on use of the amounts set aside for hospital services.
-This information will focus on patient activity levels and not include unit costs; the frequency will be agreed with the IJB, but will be at least quarterly. - 12.7.3 The Chief Finance Officer of the IJB will agree a timetable for the preparation of the annual accounts with the Director of Finance of NHS Grampian and the Section 95 Officer of the Council.
-The timetable for production of the annual accounts of the IJB will be set following the issue of further guidance from the Scottish Government. - 12.7.4 In order to give assurance to the Parties that the delegated budgets are being used for their intended purposes, financial monitoring reports will be produced for the Parties in accordance with timetables to be agreed at the start of each financial year.
+Grampian will provide the IJB with information on use of the amounts set aside for hospital services.
+This information will focus on patient activity levels and not include unit costs; the frequency will be agreed with the IJB but will be at least quarterly.

+The Chief Finance Officer of the IJB will agree a timetable for the preparation of the annual accounts in partnership with the Director of Finance of NHS Grampian and the Section 95 Officer of the Council.

+12.7.3 In order to give assurance to the Parties that the delegated budgets are being used for their intended purposes, financial monitoring reports will be produced for the Parties in accordance with timetables to be agreed at the start of each financial year.
 The format of such reports to be agreed by the Director of Finance of NHS Grampian and the Section 95 Officer of the Council, in conjunction with the Chief Finance Officer of the IJB.